+The quantity and rate of groundwater inflows into these trenches and other subsurface structures would be based on the waterproofing product manufacturer's specifications.
 Additionally, subsurface structures constructed for the project near existing groundwater cleanups conducted by others that involve in situ or pump-and-treat operations have the potential to affect the cleanup operation.
 These impacts would occur by altering hydrogeologic gradients and flow rates near the subsurface structure, potentially affecting groundwater levels, subsurface flow dynamics, and the duration or effectiveness of existing remedial activities.
 Impacts from shallow subsurface structures are anticipated to be minimal because groundwater would continue to flow around the structures.
 The proposed tunnels would be designed to be as watertight as possible to minimize inflows of groundwater.
 However, small changes in groundwater elevation would likely occur near shallow subsurface structures.
 Prior to construction, the Authority would consult with local groundwater management agencies to obtain a well permit for excavations that would affect groundwater and with the RWQCBs to obtain a dewatering permit.
 Local groundwater management agencies and the RWQCBs would review the project design plans to determine whether the project would affect the groundwater basin, existing remedial operations, and downstream water resources.
 Refer to Section 3.9, CEQA Significance Conclusions, for project impacts on groundwater remediation sites.

 All four alternatives would require the protection of public drinking water supply wells during construction, as described in Impact HYD#8, and potentially the relocation of public drinking water supply wells.
 Existing wells in the HSR track alignment, such as below a viaduct or embankment, and other permanent impact areas, such as below realigned Monterey Road, would likely be abandoned and relocated nearby.
 Table 3.8-24 shows the existing public drinking water supply wells in the footprint of each alternative and subsection and the project's requirements to protect or relocate these wells in coordination with the owner.
 As shown in Table 3.8-24, there are no public drinking water supply wells in the San Jose Diridon Station Approach or Pacheco Pass Subsections and only one in the San Joaquin Valley Subsection.
-However, there are public drinking water supply wells in the Monterey Corridor and Morgan Hill and Gilroy Subsections, where groundwater is the primary source of the municipal water supply.
+However, there are 18 public drinking water supply wells in the Monterey Corridor and Morgan Hill and Gilroy Subsections, where groundwater is the primary source of the municipal water supply.
 Therefore, coordination among the Authority, SCVWD, Morgan Hill, Gilroy, and water suppliers would be paramount to avoiding permanent impacts on public water supplies.
-All privately owned wells located within the permanent HSR right-of-way would be replaced before the existing well is abandoned, and the Authority would pay for the replacement of these privately owned wells.